Connect with others who understand.

 Hydroxychloroquine Can Increase the Time It Takes To Remove THC From Your Blood

-One MyLupusTeam member asked, “I was wondering if anyone has had any experiences with weed and [hydroxychloroquine] interacting with each other?
-Like when you smoke after taking your dose, does it make you trip or get too high, etc.?
-I haven’t really been able to find anything about it on Google, but I just want to hear people’s experiences.
+One MyLupusTeam member shared that they had felt more high than expected after smoking marijuana shortly after taking hydroxychloroquine — and wondered if others noticed something similar: “When you smoke after taking your dose, does it make you trip or get too high, etc.?” they asked.
+“I haven’t really been able to find anything about it on Google, but I just want to hear people’s experiences.
 I was wondering if that’s what happened to me or if I just smoked too much, too fast.”

 Both Hydroxychloroquine and Marijuana Can Affect Your Cardiovascular System

 Hydroxychloroquine and marijuana both affect how your heart works.
 Hydroxychloroquine can change how your heart beats and its regular rhythm.
 Marijuana can also increase your heart rate and lower your blood pressure.
-Lupus is known to cause cardiovascular disease, which is the number one cause of death in patients with lupus.
-For this reason, mixing marijuana and hydroxychloroquine is not recommended if you have lupus.

 The Bottom Line